Designing button states: Tutorial and best practices - LogRocket Blog

 Disabled buttons are usually represented with a gray color to indicate that they cannot be used:

+Note that ghost buttons are sometimes confused with disabled buttons, but ghost buttons are a type of button, not a button state.
+Ghost buttons have no background or stroke and are used for less important actions that you want to have less visual emphasis.
+You can learn more about designing effective ghost buttons in this resource.

-Active state (which can also be named pressed state) is a state that appears the moment the user clicks on the button.
+Active state, sometimes called pressed state, is a state that appears the moment the user clicks on the button.
 The button’s color changes at the moment of the click, or an effect on the button can appear.

-Why indicate an active button?
-This lets users know their action had an effect.
-This can prevent rage clicks if your user doesn’t think their request went through.
+Why indicate an active or pressed button?
+It lets users know their action had an effect.
+This subtle feedback can prevent rage clicks if your user doesn’t think their request went through.

 For example, if your app uses skeuomorphic UI design, you can show the button pressed with a 3D effect:

-The selected state is a unique case for a button group component (also known as a toggle button) and is normally used only for it.
+The selected state is a unique case for a button group component (also known as a toggle button) and is normally used only for that component.

 A button group is a component that groups different options.
 When the user needs to choose from multiple options, this component allows them to select one option within a selected state.

-The selected state represents the user’s selection within the grouping and is only applied when the user has selected.
+The selected state represents the user’s selection within the grouping and is only applied when the user has selected:

+Advanced button states are those that aren’t essential for UX, but still enhance it for certain use cases.
+Creating advanced button states might not be a high priority for small, lean teams or scrappy startups, but they’re worth creating if you have the time and resources to do so.

 A button can also include a loading state, like a small spinner appearing on the button after clicking to explain to the user that their request is in progress:

-This can be a good idea to prevent upset users, especially if their request is going to take some time.
+Users might get upset or impatient if they click a button and there’s no indication their request is being processed.
+Adding a loading state to your button can be a good idea to prevent user frustration, especially if their request is going to take some time.

 Using the success state, you can indicate the completion of a task, the successful submission of a form, or the successful purchase of a product.

-Note: Editor’s note: This article was updated on 16 April 2025 to improve clarity, structure, and depth.
-The author has expanded on best practices and platform-specific guidance, as well as provided a downloadable checklist to follow when designing button states.
-This newly updated piece is a more comprehensive and actionable guide aimed at helping developers apply their understanding of button states across different product contexts.